gre/developer-portal/_docs/transport/web-hid-usb.md

 *Fig. 6: The App is running*

 ### Connect Your Nano to the Application
 Now you can click on the text and a popup will be prompt.
-Choose your Nano and click connexion
+Choose your Nano and click connect:

 {: .center}
 [![Connect your Nano](../images/webapp2.png)](../images/webapp2.png){: style="border-bottom:none;"}